 Depression in women: Understanding the gender gap

-Family.
-Career.
-Coping with menstrual cycles, pregnancy and menopause.
-As a woman, you certainly have plenty of issues to handle.
-But there's another one you might face that can be especially challenging: depression.
-About 1 in 8 women develop depression at some point in life.
-Women are nearly twice as likely as are men to struggle with depression at some point.
-Depression can occur at any age, but it is most common in women between the ages of 25 and 44.
+About 1 in 5 women develop depression at some point in life.
+Women are nearly twice as likely as men to have depression.
+Depression can occur at any age, but it's most common in women between the ages of 40 and 59.

 Some mood changes and depressed feelings occur with normal hormone changes.
 But hormone changes alone don't cause depression.
 Other biological factors, inherited traits and life experiences are also involved.
-Explore more about what contributes to depression in women — and what you can do about it.
+Here's what contributes to depression in women — and what you can do about it.

-Puberty is also often associated with other factors that can play a role in depression, such as:
+Puberty is often associated with other factors that can play a role in depression, such as:

-But a small percentage of women have severe and disabling symptoms that disrupt their lives, jobs and relationships.
-At that point, PMS crosses the line into premenstrual dysphoric disorder (PMDD) — a type of depression that generally requires treatment.
+But a small number of females have severe and disabling symptoms that disrupt their studies, jobs, relationships or other areas of their lives.
+At that point, PMS may cross the line into premenstrual dysphoric disorder (PMDD) — a type of depression that generally requires treatment.

-Although the exact interaction between depression and premenstrual syndrome remains unclear, it's possible that cyclical changes in estrogen, progesterone and other hormones can disrupt the function of brain chemicals such as serotonin that control mood.
+The exact interaction between depression and PMS remains unclear.
+It's possible that cyclical changes in estrogen, progesterone and other hormones can disrupt the function of brain chemicals such as serotonin that control mood.
 Inherited traits, life experiences and other factors appear to play a role.

 Dramatic hormonal changes occur during pregnancy, and these can affect mood.
-Other issues may also increase the risk of developing depression during pregnancy or during attempts to become pregnant, including:
+Other issues may also increase the risk of developing depression during pregnancy or during attempts to become pregnant, such as:

-About half of new mothers find themselves sad, angry, irritable and prone to tears soon after giving birth.
+Many new mothers find themselves sad, angry, irritable and prone to tears soon after giving birth.
 These feelings — sometimes called the baby blues — are normal and generally subside within a week or two.
-But more serious or long-lasting depressed feelings may indicate postpartum depression, particularly if signs and symptoms include:
+But more-serious or long-lasting depressed feelings may indicate postpartum depression, particularly if signs and symptoms include:

 Postpartum depression is a serious medical condition requiring prompt treatment.
-It occurs in about 10 to 15 percent of women.
-It's thought to be associated with major hormonal fluctuations that influence mood, along with a pre-existing predisposition to depression.
+It occurs in about 10 to 25 percent of women.
+It's thought to be associated with major hormonal fluctuations that influence mood, predisposition to mood and anxiety disorders, birth complications, and poor social support.

 Perimenopause and menopause